Yes, but why would anyone want to stop in Marquelia?” the bartender in Puerto Escondido asked me.

 “Okay, I can see that.
 But Marquelia???”

 Even the Mexicans in Puerto Escondido couldn’t think of a reason to go to Marquelia, although being in P.E. with its magnificent beaches might have had something to do with it.

 A very long bus day.
 5 hours to get to Acapulco Papagayo, an hour’s wait for the next bus out (nobody wants to stay in Acapulco) and then…

-2 1/2 hours later, we’re still on the bus and Al got enough bars to check his Google map.
+2 1/2 hours later, we’re still on the bus and Al finally got enough bars to check his Google map.
 According to it we were only a third of the way to Marquelia and it was already 5:00 with the sun low in the sky.
 Finally we came to a town with a name I recognized: Cruz Grande.
 And hit a traffic jam.

 It was the day before the Day of the Virgin of Guadalupe and masses of processions and pilgrimages delayed us on the route.
 We finally got into Marquelia as the sun was setting and the moon was rising bright.